regen-network/regen-server/docs/login-system.md

 ### Getting the authenticated accounts and the active account

-We provide an API endpoint for retreiving a JSON representation of the active accounts.
+We provide an API endpoint for retreiving a JSON representation of the authenticated accounts and the active accounts.
 You must send a credentialed GET request to the following endpoint:

 ```